F5CodeGuru/asm241consolidated/module3/lab1/lab1.rst

 .. image:: images/attackmenu.png

 3. Select 1 for "Attack start - similarity" and hit enter.
 Notice that entering 4 ends the script.
-You will use this later to endthe attack.
+You will use this later to end the attack.

 Examine the Mitigation